Deep Contrastive Multiview Network Embedding

 \section{Conclusion}

-In this work, we propose a novel contrastive learning framework for multi-view network embedding, which contains the view encoder, multi-view aggregator, and a unified contrastive objective.
-Extensive experiments on three multi-view networks verify the effectiveness and rationality of \themodel.
+In this work, we have proposed a novel contrastive learning framework for unsupervised learning of multiview networks.
+In our framework, we propose two contrastive objectives through optimizing mutual information between different views, fusion view InfoMax and inter-view InfoMin, which distills information from every relation view and promotes discriminative view representations.
+Extensive experiments on three real-world multiview networks verify the effectiveness of \themodel.

+\begin{acks} This work is supported by National Natural Science Foundation of China (62141608 and U19B2038) and CAAI--Huawei MindSpore Open Fund. \end{acks}